OH1KK/KiwiSDR-antenna-switch-extension/README.md

 You need KiwiSDR is a software-defined radio (SDR) kit

-You need antenna switch hardware
+You need antenna switch hardware.

-## Available backends
+## Available backends for hardware

 * ms-s7-web for controlling LZ2RR's MS-S7-WEB antenna switch
 * beagle-gpio-control for controlling Beaglebone GPIO pins